 Your Credit Card Debt Is About To Cost You Even More.
 Here’s What to Do About It.

 Everything is getting more expensive, including your credit card debt.
 Last month, the Federal Reserve raised interest rates by 0.75%—the largest one-time increase in nearly three decades.
-Credit card companies factor the Fed’s rate into the annual percentage rates (APRs) they charge consumers, so if you are carrying credit card debt, you can expect to pay even more on interest in the coming months.
+Credit card companies factor the Fed’s rate into the annual percentage rates (APRs) they charge consumers, so if you are carrying credit card debt, you can expect to spend even more on interest in the coming months.

 But luckily, you are not powerless in the face of rising interest rates.
 Here are five strategies to keep crushing your debt: